 Below are key drivers of Dish Network's value that present opportunities for upside or downside to the current Trefis price estimate for Dish Network:

 Dish is also an emerging wireless player.
-Dish invested over $20 billion to acquire wireless spectrum licenses including AWS-4, AWS-3 and licences in the 600 Mhz bands.
+Dish invested over $20 billion to acquire wireless spectrum licenses, including AWS-4, AWS-3, and licenses in the 600 Mhz bands.
 The company also entered the retail wireless market in 2020, via its acquisition of Boost Mobile, which operates as a mobile virtual network operator.
 Dish is also building out its own 5G network, as it needs to meet the FCC guidelines of reaching 70% of the U.S. population with its spectrum.

-Dish has made significant investments in spectrum over the past few years and is now one of the largest holders of wireless spectrum in the United States.
-The company has spent a combined sum of over $20 billion in acquiring its spectrum and is in the process of building out a 5G network, with plans to invest over $10 billion in the next few years.
-While Dish's 5G network will serve its retail users, the enterprise space is likely to be a key market.
-Dish is focusing on building a cloud native network, that could allow it to provide virtually partitioned slices of its network that are designed to the exact needs of industrial users.
+Dish has made significant investments in the spectrum over the past few years and is now one of the largest wireless spectrum holders in the United States.
+The company has spent a combined sum of over $20 billion in acquiring its spectrum and is building out a 5G network, with plans to invest over $10 billion in the next few years.
+While Dish's 5G network will also serve retail users, the enterprise space will likely be a key market.
+Dish is focusing on building a cloud-native network that could allow it to provide virtually partitioned slices of its network designed to the exacting needs of industrial users.

-Dish Network, in particular, and pay-TV service providers, in general, face a threat from emerging online video platforms such as Netflix and Hulu.
+Dish Network and pay-TV service providers, in general, face a threat from emerging online video platforms such as Netflix and Hulu.
 Although these platforms mostly provide content that is not running live on TV, they are now slowly penetrating the pay-TV provider's core turf.
 Netflix's successful entry into original programming is an example.